zackurben/develop.allplayers.com/_posts/2011-7-1-webhooks.markdown

 Every Group on AllPlayers has the ability to communicate with an external web server via Webhooks.
 When a Webhook is triggered the related data, encoded in JSON or form-urlencoded, is sent to your specified external URL.
 These Webhooks can be used to update your external application using our internal data.
 You can view the contents and types of available Webhooks below.

+**Note:** Webhooks for a group are sent, based on the parent group webhook settings.

 ### Enabling Webhooks
 1. Open the Group page on AllPlayers.com, and go to the Features page:
 ![](../images/webhooks1.png)